rluo-23/JavaGame-SevenDays/README.md

 ## Features and Functionality

-- Developed using Java and Swing framework.
-- Rich graphical interface designed purely with Java code, no game engine used.
+- Developed using Java and Swing framework, no game engine used.
 - Engaging gameplay with various activities to enhance immersion.
 - Players can gather materials, explore, sell items, purchase equipment and upgrade skills, view personal information and inventory.
 - Save and load functionality included; no database used.